mohsin7468/Wikipedia-Webpage-Text-Summarizer/README.md

 You can know copy this whole socket, and past it into your browser URL and press enter.

-You will see the main front-end page of our Web-scrapper.
+You will see the main front-end page of our Wikipedia Webpage summarizer.

 *How to use: